mimizu-dev/notesnap-privacy/README.md

 # notesnap-privacy

-- This is a privacy policy page for notesanp extention.
+- This repo hosts a privacy policy page for notesanp extention.